They always say time changes things, but you actually have to change them yourself. Andy Warhol

 If those sentiments sound familiar, you’re not alone.
 According to Nielsen, these were just a few of the most common New Year’s resolutions.
 And of course, we all know what happens to New Year’s resolutions.
-By mid-February, they are all but forgotten, packed away with the tinsel and Christmas ornaments.
+We are super-motivated leading up to January 1st (those determined to lose weight, for example, may get themselves new workout gear, having found a discount available on a site like Raise) but by mid-February, they are all but forgotten, packed away with the tinsel and Christmas ornaments.
 As a psychologist, I can’t help but wonder why.

 The idea of change is as pristine and alluring as a meadow covered with fresh snow.
 But real change–the action of it–is messy.
 Ugly.
 Sometimes unpleasant.
 And hard.
 Really, really hard.
 That’s one of the reasons why I’ve built my practice around conducting forensic evaluations rather than providing individual therapy.
 When a psychologist provides therapy, he or she meets with a client once a week to identify goals and to arduously work toward them.
 The painstaking process of change.
 In my job, I meet with an inmate once or twice; assess their risk; and most times, never see them again.
 And that’s the way I like it.
 The only thing harder than changing yourself is trying to help someone else change.